ybsun0215/Explore-Construct-Verify/README.md

 | `Dependency` | One entity requires or uses another | `(Iterator, used_by, Collection)` |

 > The full set of discovered relation types and definitions is saved to `output/kg_exploration/relation_type.csv`.
 These are dataset-specific and may vary across languages and documentation corpora.
+These definitions of relation types can be regarded as attributes of each edge (i.e., relation instance).

 ### Interpreting a Triple